ehsan11100/AdGuard/Docker.md

  *  `-p 5443:5443/tcp -p 5443:5443/udp`: add if you are going to run AdGuard Home as a [DNSCrypt] server.

+   ###  Client IPs

+If you want AdGuardHome to see the original client IPs as opposed to something like `172.17.0.1`, you should add `--network host` to the list of options.

    ###  Control the container

  *  Start: `docker start adguardhome`